gerstrong/Commander-Genius/readme.txt

 best to help you understand the code.

-The main goal of Commander Genius is to copy the original game play feeling as much as possible, although there are also a number of improvements like:
+The main goal of Commander Genius is to copy the original gameplay feeling as much as possible, although there're also a number of improvements like:
 - MMX Support
+- Mod Support
 - OpenGL Acceleration
 - Better graphical Effects
 - Multiplayer Support
-- High Quality Packs which make the game look better
+- High Quality Packs which make the game look better and provide better sounds and even music you might never have heard in this game before
 - Ingame Menu
 - Named Save Slots
 - Unrestricted Joystick Support